bmguillo/IAM_Tutorial/README.md

-# Step by Step Tutorial of Setting up IAM within an IBM Cloud Account
+# Step by Step Tutorial of Setting up IAM, Provisioning New IAM-Enabled Services & Exporting/Importing Data & Migration of Services from Cloud Foundry Orgs/Spaces to Resource Groups within an IBM Cloud Account

-## Setting up IAM & Migrating Services from Cloud Foundry to Resource Groups/ Provisioning New Service to Utilize RG:
+## Reason for Migration:
+- Watson service use of the CF org/space access model is being deprecated on October 30, 2019.The IBM Watson Group is aligning with the larger IBM Cloud strategy for account organization and access control to service instances.
+This involves enabling Identity and Access Management (IAM) and Resource Groups

 #### Best Practices brainstorming prior to IAM setup:<br>
 - Think about the project in your organization you wish to organize in the context of IAM.<br>
 - Think about the platform and infrastructure resources(users & services) you will use for this project<br>
 - Think about the region(s) you will deploy the environment/services<br>
 - Think about the users who will need various levels of access to work on this project & their responsibilities<br>
-- Think about DevOps architecture patterns, delivery & sample environments you will need such as: development, staging, testing, pre-production, production<br>
+- Think about DevOps architecture patterns, delivery & sample environments you will need such as: development, testing, staging, testing, production<br>

+#### Migration Path Order:<br>
+- Lite instances/services
+- Standard instances/services (non production)
+- Standard instances/services (production)*
+- Premium instances/services (non production)
+- Premium instances/services (production)*

 #### Hints/ Tips: